ePages-de/epages-devportal/_posts/2020/2020-01-07-design-system-in-the-making.md

 Everyone has their own way of filing information and documenting decisions.
 It all adds up to a lot.
-There was information everywhere: in Sketch and Photoshop.
+There was information everywhere.

+* In Sketch and Photoshop.
-In Phrase, Confluence, and Balsamiq.
+* In Phrase, Confluence, and Balsamiq.
-Somewhere on a local storage.
+* Somewhere on a local storage.
-On GitHub.
+* On GitHub.
-Or just in the colleagues' heads.
+* Or just in the colleagues' heads.

 Clear thing: we had to install a single source of truth to bring all information to one place.

 ## Endurance is king

 We want this to work.
-So we have to be persistent in what we do.
+That's why we have to be persistent in what we do.
 That means learn from our mistakes and document decisions, stick to our own guidelines, coordinate well with each other, and critically review what's already there.

 If we continue like this, we're on a good way to build our own design system.